Have you given much thought to a new new years resolution?

 Mind(set), Body and Soul served with a big healthy dollop of Self Love to help you choose.

-They are all 2020-proof and will ultimately lead to a happier life in 2021 (and beyond).
+They are all year-proof and will ultimately lead to a happier life this year (and beyond).

 That said, Rome or in this case Habits are not built in a day.
 According to behavioural experts, it can take up to 66 days to form a habit.
 Not long when you compare all the unconscious (bad) habits formed over a lifetime.